zchee/neovim-wiki/Building-Neovim.md

 $ export AUTOMAKE_VERSION=1.15
 ```

-Additionally, jemalloc 3.6.0 doesn't build on OpenBSD, so it must be disabled.
+Additionally, jemalloc 3.6.0 doesn't build on OpenBSD, so it must be disabled:

 ```
 $ cat > local.mk << EOF